Jn-mic/Myhood/README.md

 ## User Stories

 ## BDD(Behaviour Driven Development)
-This application similar to Awards; It allow a user to post a project he/she has drafted and prompt a review by his/her peers.
-A project can be rated based on 3 different criteria Design, Usability and Content.
-Reviews are scalable from 1 to 10 couple with average score.
-As a user, you will be able to:-View posted projects and their details.
+Neighbourhood application is a site where user login , post their user profile-pic , description, neighbourhood, give there name and email detail.
+Upon login; user can view authorities,health and recent post around their hood.

 > MIT License & copy ; 2021 Jack Owuor.